codeborne/translate-tool/README.md

 `docker build --build-arg PROJECTS_FILE=your/projects/location/projects.json .`

+_**NB!**_ As a security measure, the server will not run if there are predefined projects present with no authentication set up.

 #### Tag as HTML

 End a key with `Html` to be able to switch between HTML and styled text within the UI.